ajaykumar911/android_apps_concepts/README.md

 App Promotion: Promote your app through various channels, including social media, email marketing, and app store optimization (ASO) techniques.

-# 8. Post-Deployment and Maintenance
+# h.
+Post-Deployment and Maintenance

 After deploying your app, the journey doesn't end.
 Continuous updates, user feedback, and staying up-to-date with evolving Android versions are essential for long-term success in the competitive world of Android app development.